 Lorna Stevenson, Reader in Accounting, University of St Andrews

-Dr Richard Hull, Director, MA Social Entrepreneurship, Goldsmiths, University of London
+Richard Hull, Director, MA Social Entrepreneurship, Goldsmiths, University of London

 Josep M. Rosanas, Emeritus Professor, IESE Business School